peteroupc/peteroupc.github.io/randomfunc.md

 Randomization is the core of **Monte Carlo sampling**.
 There are three main uses of Monte Carlo sampling: estimation, integration, and optimization.

 1. **Estimating expected values.** Monte Carlo sampling can help estimate the **expected value** of a function given a random process or sampling distribution.
-The following pseudocode estimates the expected value from a list of random numbers generated the same way.
+The following pseudocode estimates the expected value from a list of numbers chosen at random in the same way.
 Here, `EFUNC` is the function, and `MeanAndVariance` is given in the [**appendix**](#Mean_and_Variance_Calculation).  `Expectation` returns a list of two numbers &mdash; the estimated expected value and its variance.

         METHOD Expectation(numbers)
           ret=[]